PaulKinlan/paul.kinlan.me/content/2024-11-12-when-generating-apps-the-spec-is-important.md

 ![Screenshot 2024-11-12 at 11.26.01 AM.png](/images/Screenshot%202024-11-12%20at%2011.26.01%E2%80%AFAM.png)Now the bots have stopped.

-Reflecting back on this project, I spent a couple of hours prompting replit and configuring services like Google Cloud and Resend and I have an app that is working very well..
-I\'m left wondering if I had really thought about the edge cases at the start of this project how far it would have gotten me in the first instance.
+Reflecting back on this project, as spent a couple of hours prompting replit and configuring services like Google Cloud and Resend, I noticed that configuration more than I did the prompting, and it hit me that I was building the spec I was going along...
+My chat log is the development of what I probaly should have thought about at the start.
+I have a strong sense that as these tools develop, while it's mind-blowing that we can use a pithy one-line prompt to generate an entire app, we should be spending a lot more time up front designing the spec so that we are able to get futher and more accurate output.